Internships

 The Walter Cronkite School of Journalism and Mass Communication cannot approve the following experiences as internships for credit:

-• Students cannot earn internship credit for duties performed as part of their current full-time employment.
+• Students cannot earn internship credit for duties performed as part of their current full-time or part-time (non-internship) employment.

 • The work performed by an intern cannot primarily benefit the employer in a way that does not also advance the education of the student.
 An internship must be primarily a learning experience for the student.